bogdan-ds/logging/README.md

 ----

 - Migrate IWPOD_NET from tensorflow to pytorch
-- clean up IWPOD_NET code
+- Clean up IWPOD_NET code
+- Create DB for detections
+- Write time into video when detection appears and ends
+- Investigate TensorRT for more optimal inference
+- Google Drive client
+- Check for new items based on DB